 There’s growing evidence that stellate ganglion blocks can alleviate certain PTSD symptoms such as:

 Sean Mulvaney, MD, from Maryland recently appeared on 60 Minutes to share his experiences of treating veterans with PTSD using SGBs.
 Researchers have found a link to the fight-or-flight response experienced by people who have PTSD.
-SGB appear to calm an exaggerated flight-or-fight survival reflex in people living with PTSD.
+SGB appears to calm an exaggerated flight-or-fight survival reflex in people living with PTSD.
 Veterans who receive SGBs for other health conditions, such as for nerve pain, report positive effects for their PTSD symptoms as well.
 Treatment success rates are as high as 80% even after a single injection.

 SGB is not a cure for PTSD.
 It does not treat bipolar disorder, schizophrenia, seizure disorder, personality disorders, or other mental health conditions.